node-3d/image-raub/README.md

 Additional features include:
-* Ability to save the image.
+* Save the image to disk.
+* Create an Image from raw RGBA pixel data.
 * Some context 2d functionality, e.g. `drawImage`.